cazyw/shakespeare-quotes/README.md

 ## Status

-Server-side routing kind-of completed (working on local server).
+Server-side routing mostly completed (working on local server).
+Currently working on front-end React and rendering components properly.

 To do: